chroniclesofcode/chroniqueue/README.md

 at the same time.
 One will push integers to it, one will pop integers off it, and sum them all together.
 We will see if any integers are 'lost' during the many transactions.

+Compared against a mutex queue vs Boost/SPSC_queue.
+Results in /stats folder.
+Our SPSC queue was faster, by a small margin, with the mutex queue being the slowest, as expected.